 There is some choice with accommodation:

 We have a wooden cladded, 50 year old mobile home.
-It's far from perfect but with its wood fired stove and gas cooker it keeps us warm and fed if the rain persists.
+It has a wood fired stove and gas cooker it keeps us warm and fed if the rain persists.
 (Most of the cooking is done on the open fire) This cabin has a kitchen come lounge area, a rain-fed bathroom and two double bedrooms.
 Extra sleeping space can be arranged in the lounge room.

-We have an immobile gypsy caravan (purchased in the 1940s).
-Though it once served to house a family of 6, owing to it's dilapidated condition, we can only offer this to one volunteer at a time.
+We also have an immobile gypsy caravan (purchased in the 1940s).
+Though it once served to house a family of 6, we can only offer this to one volunteer at a time.
 It is under shelter to lessen the weathering to the caravan and to keep you nice and dry.

 The woodland is part of the High Weald Area of Outstanding Natural Beauty (AONB) and is a great chance to experience real British countryside while still having good connections to London or Dover (whether I'm you're first or last stop in the UK).
 You'll be able to visit the eerie Romney Marsh and the headland of Dungeness as well as coastal towns such as Hastings, Rye.
 The immediate surrounding area is incredibly scenic, with oast houses and fields of hop bines, apple and cherry orchards, quaint villages with historic buildings and local markets.
 We are very close to Bodiam Castle!